in ,

 spiritual meaning of ballast in sailing ship dream

-The spiritual meaning of ballast in sailing ship means weight, often located in the lower part of the ship, stabilizing the vessel against the forces of wind and waves.
+The spiritual meaning of ballast in sailing ship means weight, located in the lower part of the ship, stabilizing the vessel against the forces of wind and waves.
 But beyond its technical function, the ballast carries deep spiritual meaning, especially for those navigating the turbulent waters of life.

 What is the Meaning of Boat Ballast?